 Grant Holicky 50:33

-is funny, even I work a little bit with Gore wear, and knowing the people that run Gore wear in the States, they are struggling to sell like Coronavirus makes this amazing winter stuff, but they’re struggling to sell it here.
-But in Europe, they saw a ton of it, yeah?
-Because everybody still rides.
-Yeah, right.
-It is interesting.
-I mean, as we said, you guys grew up doing this sport.
-You’re way ahead of the curve.
+Yeah, it is funny, even – I work a little bit with Gorewear, and knowing the people that run Gorewear in the States, they are struggling to sell – like Gorewear makes this amazing winter stuff, but they’re struggling to sell it here, but in Europe, they saw a ton of it.

-Rob Pickels 50:55
+Rob Pickels 50:49

-Well, in Europe too.
-I mean, you guys all have experience with this.
-It’ll be a disgusting day in January in the Netherlands, and there’s still 1000 people bike commuting, yeah, taking the train to the airport in Munich.
-And I forget what small town we were going through, there was literally 400 bikes parked at the train station.
-And that’s just the normalcy of life and bad weather.
+I remember taking the train to the airport in Munich and I forget what small town we were going through – there was literally 400 bikes parked at the train station and that’s just the normalcy of life in bad weather.

 Grant Holicky 51:18

-We don’t have that here.
-Do.
-We do not
+We don’t have that here, do we?

-Noah Granigan 51:19
+Noah Granigan 51:20

 Grant Holicky 51:24

-so let me ask you guys this looking for strategies for different people in their off seasons to keep the motivation high.
-What suggestions would you have if we were talking about a new rider so very different than everybody here, but a new rider walking into the sport, coming into maybe their first or second off season.
+So, let me ask you guys this: looking for strategies for different people in their off-seasons to keep the motivation high, what suggestions would you have, if we were talking about a new rider – so very different than everybody here – but a new rider walking into the sport, coming into maybe their first or second off-season.
 What advice would we have for that new rider as they go into their off season?

 Noah Granigan 51:53

-I guess my advice would just be in general, like it’s not always going to be there.
-I’m not going to be able to tell you a trick to keep the motivation high for the next four months before your, you know, first race that you’re looking forward to.
-And I guess, just understand that, and it’s not going to be a perfect run in like, no one, no one has a perfect run into every race.
-And so, like, I think once you kind of have an actual, like, understanding, and you’ve kind of, like, really come to terms with that.
-I think it’s a lot more manageable to, you know, tackle when it comes and goes.
-So just, I’d say that’s the biggest thing to understand.
-And then, yeah, when it’s there, lean into it.
-And when it’s not, you know, just be ready for when it comes back and yeah, and hit it again
+I guess my advice would just be in general, like, it’s not always going to be there.
+I’m not going to be able to tell you a trick to keep the motivation high for the next four months before your, you know, first race that you’re looking forward to and, I guess just understand that and it’s not going to be a perfect run in like, no one, no one has a perfect run into every race.
+And so, like, I think once you kind of have an actual, like, understanding, and you’ve kind of, like, really come to terms with that, I think it’s a lot more manageable to, you know, tackle when it comes and goes.
+So just – I’d say that’s the biggest thing to understand – and then, yeah, when it’s there, lean into it and when it’s not, you know, just be ready for when it comes back and yeah, and hit it again.

 Grant Holicky 52:38

-Rob Pickels 52:40
+Rob Pickels 52:41

-ultimately, you’re sort of talking about perfection standing in the way of progress, right?
+And ultimately, you’re sort of talking about perfection standing in the way of progress, right?
 It’s not going to be perfect.
 Don’t worry about being perfect.
 Make progress where you can.

-Grant Holicky 52:49
+Grant Holicky 52:50

 Rob Pickels 52:53